Graduate Excellence - Delivering the UK's first engineering degree for food and drink manufacturing

 There are many ways food and drink companies can get involved.
 Some of the

-- Nominating specialist colleagues to participate in one of the Graduate
+- Nominating specialist colleagues to participate in the Graduate Excellence HR

 - Providing a guest lecture to inspire potential team leaders of the future